Sir-Benjamin-source/SpiralForge-Codex/CONTRIBUTING.md

-CONTRIBUTING.md: Guidelines for SpiralForge Codex Contributing to SpiralForge Codex
+CONTRIBUTING.md: Guidelines for Spiral-Forge Contributing to Spiral-Forge
-We welcome contributions to SpiralForge Codex!
+We welcome contributions to Spiral-Forge!
 To ensure transparency and alignment with the Spiral Lighthouse Protocol, please follow these guidelines:

 Fork and Pull:

-Fork the repository at https://github.com/Sir-Benjamin-source/SpiralForge-Codex.
+Fork the repository at https://github.com/Sir-Benjamin-source/Spiral-Forge.
 Create a branch for your changes (git checkout -b feature/your-feature).
 Submit a pull request with a clear description.